tsirrus/html-css-101/README.md

 ```

 Let's add some spacing between the image and the description, as well as below the whole image + description block.
-To do this, add a `padding-right` of `0.5em` to the `.image` div, and a `margin-bottom` of `0.5em` to the `.main-content` div.
+To do this, add a `padding-right` of `0.5em` to the `.image` div, and a `margin-bottom` of `0.5em` to the `.main-section` div.
 Starting to look pretty good:

 ![after some spacing](https://s11.postimg.org/ocirylzvn/Screen_Shot_2016_10_31_at_08_19_34.png)